Northeastern University: 1959–1975

-1980s
+1975–1996

 Northeastern's historic Ell Hall on Huntington Avenue.

-By the early 1980s, under President Kenneth G. Ryder, the one-time night commuter school had grown into one of the largest private universities in the nation at around 55,000 students.
-In 1990, the first class with more live-on campus rather than commuter students was graduated.
+By the early 1980s, under President Kenneth G. Ryder, Northeastern had grown into one of the largest private universities in the nation with around 55,000 students.
+In 1990, the first class with more live-on campus rather than commuter students graduated.
 After Ryder's retirement in 1989, the university adopted a slow and more thoughtful approach to change.
-Following an economic downturn, a 1991 trustee committee report described the situation as "life threatening to Northeastern," warning of a $17 million budget gap with no funding mechanisms to cover it.
-That year President John A. Curry formulated a new strategy of transforming Northeastern into a "smaller, leaner, better place to work and study," describing unacceptable compromises in the quality and reputation of the university that had been made in the quest for more students.
-Staff were terminated and admissions targets were reduced, with applicant numbers beginning to rise and attrition rates fall by the end of Curry's tenure.
+In 1991, President John A. Curry formulated a new strategy to transform Northeastern into a "smaller, leaner, better place to work and study," with a renewed focus on student success and academic quality.
+The university streamlined operations and reduced admissions targets, with applicant numbers rising and attrition rates falling by the end of Curry's tenure.

-1996 - 2000s
+1996–2006

 Robert J. Shillman Hall, constructed in 1995.

 When Curry left office in 1996, the university population had been systematically reduced to about 25,000.
-Incoming President Richard M. Freeland decided to focus on recruiting the type of students who were already graduating as the school's prime demographic.
-Freeland focused on improving academics and restructuring the administration with a goal of "creating the country's premier program of practice oriented education".
+Incoming president Richard M. Freeland decided to focus on recruiting the type of students who were already graduating as the school's prime demographic.
+Freeland focused on improving academics and restructuring the administration with a goal of "creating the country's premier program of practice-oriented education".
 In the early 1990s, the university began a $485 million construction program that included residence halls, academic and research facilities, and athletic centers.
-During the university's transition, Freeland reorganized the co-operative education system, decentralizing it into a department-based system to allow better integration of classroom learning with workplace experience.
-Full-time degree programs shifted from a four-quarter system to two traditional semesters and two summer "minimesters," allowing students to both delve more deeply into their academic courses and have longer and more substantive co-op placements, forcing departments to redesign aging programs to fit the longer format.
+During the university's transition, Freeland reorganized the cooperative education system, decentralizing it into a department-based system to allow better integration of classroom learning with workplace experience.
+Full-time degree programs shifted from a four-quarter system to two traditional semesters and two summer "minimesters," giving students deeper academic focus and longer, more substantive co-op placements, and forcing departments to redesign aging programs.
 Freeland also created a marketing department, uncommon for universities at the time, and expanded the university advancement office, while setting an ambitious $200 million fundraising target with the goal of reducing dependency on tuition.

-Between 1995 and 2007, average SAT exam scores increased more than 200 points, retention rates rose dramatically, and applications doubled.
-In 1998, Freeland set an admissions target of 2,800 freshman per year, allowing for adequate tuition income without compromising on education.
-Throughout the transformation, his oft-repeated goal was to crack the top 100 of the U.S. News & World Report's rankings of America's best universities.
-With this accomplished by 2005, the transformation goal from commuting school to nationally recognized research university was complete.
+Between 1995 and 2007, average SAT exam scores increased by more than 200 points, retention rates rose dramatically, and applications doubled.
+In 1998, Freeland set an admissions target of 2,800 freshmen per year, allowing for adequate tuition income without compromising on education.
+Throughout the transformation, his oft-repeated goal was to crack the top 100 of the U.S. News & World Reports rankings of America's best universities.
+With this accomplished by 2005, the transformation goal from commuter school to nationally recognized research university was complete.
 Freeland stepped down on August 15, 2006, and was followed by President Joseph E. Aoun, a former dean at the University of Southern California.